Dziagwa’s 19 points lead Oklahoma State over Texas 81-59

 Then the Longhorns (19-12, 9-9 Big 12) delivered a dud at a critical time as the Cowboys (17-14, 7-11) opened up a 22-point lead by halftime and cruised to an easy victory.

+“Today I feel like we were the opposite of who we’ve been the last five games,” Smart said.
+“It’s really, really disappointing.”

 Oklahoma State dominated on the boards for long stretches, easily penetrated the lane for layups and made just about any shot they wanted.
-Isaac Likekele added 15 points for the Cowboys, who have won three in a row.
+Isaac Likekele added 15 points for the Cowboys, who ended the regular season playing their best basketball.
+Oklahoma State has won three in a row and four of their last five after an 0-8 start in league play.

+“We are blossoming at the right time We are playing really good basketball,” Dzaigwa said.

 Dziagwa poured in four 3-pointers in the first half as the Cowboys built a 43-21 lead on 61% shooting.
 Texas shot just 25% in the half and looked tight in front of its biggest home crowd of the season expecting a win.